seawolf42/lessons/circuitpython/class_materials/exercise_01.md

 Because this import is required for just about any program you will write for your CPX, we follow the convention of always making it the top line of every program.

+### Printing

+Since there's not really a way to debug a program on the board itself, the easiest way to debug is to print output to the console.
+Use `print()` statements wherever you want to find out what's going on in your program!

 ### Red LED

 There is one red LED on the board, and it can be controlled by setting the `cpx.red_led` property to `True` (on) or `False` (off).

 ### Buttons

 There are two buttons on the board that are `True` when pressed and `False` when not pressed.
 Their values can be read at `cpx.button_a` and `cpx.button_b`.

 ### Switch

 There is a two-position switch on the board that is `True` when it is moved to the left and `False` when it it moved to the right.
 It can be read at `cpx.switch`.

 ### Program Loop (Event Loop)